Operational Efficiency Improvement: Formula, Metrics & Examples

 You can’t improve if you don’t know where you are, but you also need to collect current data.
 Our real-time dashboards automatically collect and calculate live data and display metrics in easy-to-read graphs and charts.
 This high-level view allows you to find waste and apply improvements where needed.
 Unlike inferior dashboards, ours requires no setup.
 There are also customizable reports to pull more details when you need to take a closer look at the time, cost, tasks and more.
 Reports can be generated with a click and easily shared with executives.

-ProjectManager's status report filter
+Portfolio status report ProjectManager

-Not everyone in the company is going to use the same tools which is why we have multiple project views.
+Not everyone in the company will use the same tools which is why we have multiple project views.
 What’s the point of connecting departments if they can’t work how they want?
 Best of all, our automated workflows are available on every project view, which improves your operational efficiency from the get-go.
 No matter what goods or services you provide, we can help you do it more efficiently and differentiate yourself from the competition.

 Related Operations Management Content